smartdevicelink/sdl_requirements/detailed_docs/resource_allocation.md

 1.b.8.b.5 SDL sends new request to HMI to display permission prompt to the driver

+## Use Case 2: Resource allocation after RC disabling/enabling

+_Pre-conditions:_

+a.
+HMI and SDL are started, RC interface is available on HMI

+b.
+RC_app_1 and RC_app_2 are registered on SDL with "REMOTE_CONTROL" appHMIType

+c.
+RC functionality is enabled and "accessMode" is "ASK_DRIVER"

+d. module_1 is in use by RC_app_1

+_Steps:_

+1. User disables RC functionality
+2. HMI sent notification to SDL that RC functionality is disabled
+3. SDL assigns HMILevel NONE to RC_app_1 and RC_app_2 and unsubscribes applications from module_1
+4. User activates RC functionality with "accessMode" = "ASK_DRIVER"
+5. User activates RC_app_2, module_1 gets in "free" state again
+6. RC_app_2 requests the control of module_1

+_Expected:_

+7. RC_app_2 gets in control of module_1 without asking a driver
+8. User activates RC_app_1 and RC_app_1 requests the control of module_1
+9. SDL sends the request to HMI to display permission prompt to the driver

 > Requirement: [#10](https://github.com/smartdevicelink/sdl_requirements/issues/10) [SDL_RC] Resource allocation based on access mode